 - Katniss justifies this portrayal by stating that the Career District's training system is illegal, but all of Katniss's relevant skills in the Hunger Games, including archery and her hunting-trapping abilities, are the result of poaching.
 While she does it to provide food for her family, it's still illegal, so her point is rather hypocritical.

 - The narrative also points to the Career Districts' statuses as the Capitol's lapdogs, but this is an Informed Attribute as the Career Districts are still losing at least one tribute to the Games regardless of the winner.
-In addition, District 1 and District 4 are some of the first Districts to join the rebellion, and District 2 still has its own fair share of rebels, which includes a Hunger Games victor.
-Finally, Enobaria, the surviving District 2 tribute, votes in favor of the Capitol Hunger Games.
+In addition, District 4 despite being a Career is one of the first Districts to join the rebellion alongside non-Career Districts 3 and 8, and District 2, the last to join due to having the closest affiliation with the Capitol, still has its own fair share of rebels, including a Hunger Games victor as their leader.
+Finally, Enobaria, the surviving District 2 tribute who seemed to enjoy her time in the arena, votes in favor of the Capitol Hunger Games to give the Capitol a taste of their own medicine.
 All of this suggests that most of the Career Districts, including their tributes, were never genuinely on the Capitol's side.

 - In Catching Fire, the Aesop is completely shattered when Katniss, Peeta, and Haymitch train "like Careers" for the Quarter Quell.
 In addition, Katniss and Peeta ally with the District 4 Careers, whose Career training is usually unacknowledged.
 On the other hand, the District 1 and 2 Careers are still portrayed as villainous for being Careers, so there is definitely some Selective Enforcement going around.